 While there are tons of creative ways to use blog graphics, there are some that are more essential to your success than others.
-Customized images can serve many purposes in efficient ways, and the importance of using them can’t be understated.
-Creating templates to use in branding, titling and promotion doesn’t need to be overly complicated, though.
-To lessen your overwhelm, let’s break things down to the absolute must-have graphic design elements for your blog.
+Customized images can serve many purposes inefficient ways, and the importance of using them can't be understated.
+Creating templates to use in branding, titling and promotion don't need to be overly complicated, though.
+To lessen your overwhelm, let's break things down to the absolute must-have graphic design elements for your blog.
 Once you learn and feel comfortable in creating these, you can expand your skills.
+Or else, you could get in touch with a wordpress agency who could help you with creating a website with your desired graphic design in mind!

 Sharing who you are is paramount as a blogger.
 You share your knowledge, experiences and opinions throughout your content.
 Your audience will get a sense of your personality as they browse your posts or become regular readers.
 To increase your chances of encouraging them to stick around, you'll want to create a bio photo section in your sidebar with your picture, a summary of who you are and a link to your more comprehensive about page.
 Remember, people are quick to leave a website if they don't immediately see something of interest.
 Capture their attention with a photo introduction.